PierBover/getting-started-fauna-db-fql/README.md

 **Note:** If you're coming from SQL you might be tempted to store raw ids in your documents but it's much better to use the native `Ref` type as it will make your FQL life simpler.

 ## Indexes
-Getting one document at a time with `Get` gets old pretty fast.
-Since collections are just buckets of documents with no order you need to use indexes to retreive multiple documents, sort, filter, and more.
+Retrieving one document at a time with `Get` won't get you very far.
+Since collections are just buckets of documents, you need to use indexes to create some order, retreive multiple documents, sort, filter, and more.

+The combination of a collection and an index is probably the closest you will get to a table of a relational database.
+The big difference being that rows can only belong to a single table but Fauna documents can belong to as many indexes as you need.

 Let's create our first index with [CreateIndex](https://docs.fauna.com/fauna/current/api/fql/functions/createindex):
 ```js